Creative-Licence-Digital/coffeescript-style-guide/README.md

       done null, a + b
   ```

-- Use the fat arrow instead of binding functions manually:
+- Use the fat arrow instead of binding functions manually, but only use the fat arrow
+  when necessary.

   **Avoid:**